-🔷 ➤ Kennedy Law monitors these changes closely and helps SIJ applicants prepare to act at the right time — whether renewing, planning adjustment, or securing work authorization.
+🔷 ➤ Kennedy Law monitors changes closely and helps SIJ applicants prepare to act at the right time — whether renewing, planning adjustment, or securing work authorization.

-On June 6, 2025, USCIS ended the practice of automatically granting deferred action to youth with approved Special Immigrant Juvenile (SIJ) cases.
+In the past, many SIJ recipients received deferred action—and with it, work authorization—even when immigrant visas were unavailable due to long backlogs.
+That safety net no longer exists.
 From now on, deferred action is discretionary and case-by-case, not automatic.
 Approval now requires visa availability in the EB-4 category.

 🔷 ➤ Kennedy Law monitors these changes closely and provides guidance so SIJ applicants are prepared to act at the right time.